 It was not unusual for me doing a literary tour of the city with the ghosts of the literary past.
 I travel in search of literary references wherever I go.
 Trieste happened to make it doubly special.

 I knew that it is in “vogue” to book through Airbnb because it offers plenty of comfortable and quirky homes to strangers at a reasonable price.
-So while hunting for a room in central Trieste, I found this lovely Airbnb which was only a 5 minutes walk from the centre- Piazza unita d’Italia.
-The reviews of the place were just fabulous so there was no room for doubt and the place looked great from the pictures.
+So while hunting for a room in central Trieste, I found this lovely Airbnb which was only a 5 minutes walk from the centre.
+The reviews of the place were fabulous so there was no room for doubt and the place looked great from the pictures.

 It turned out to be the best decision!
 My Airbnb room was exactly as promised online.
 It was spotlessly clean with a large window overlooking the narrow street.
 There was free Wifi and fruit on the table.
 I was given an extra key of the house to enter and exit as and when I wished.
-My room was oh so blue and lovely that I didn’t want to go out!
+My room was blue and so pretty that I did not feel like going out!

-The breakfast was in a cozy kitchen right next to my room.
-All amenities were given in case I needed to warm my food or have a cup of coffee or even cook.
+The breakfast was right next to my room, in a cozy kitchen with all amenities in case I needed to warm my food or have a cup of coffee or even cook.
 The best part about staying there was that I was in the centre of everything and yet in a decently quiet street.

-Did I tell you every room in the house is named after one of Daniele and her husband’s female relatives??
-Isn’t that a lovely idea!
+Every room in the house is named after one of Daniele and her husband’s female relatives.
+Isn’t that a great idea!
 My room was named Beatrice!

-I’dtotally recommend you to book this place if you are ever in Trieste.
-I also loved the entire concept of staying at a local’s place and personally love the concept of Airbnb now.
+I’d totally recommend you to book this place if you are ever in Trieste.
+I also loved the entire concept of staying at a local’s place and Airbnb is doing a great job.
 I fell in love with the way they spoke Italian too.